-Communicating and disseminating the assessment outcomes
+Communicating and Disseminating the Assessment Outcomes

-- vi.
-Synthesis of outcomes. - It is important to capture the process, discussions and outcomes in a multi-stakeholder self-assessment report.
-Key elements include: - i.
-Summary of the multi-stakeholder process and discussions; and - ii.
-The assessment results: progress indicators (color scores) for the nine subcomponents; significant achievements and areas requiring further development; and actions that address identified areas for further work. - vii.
-Dissemination and validation. - Countries should publicly disseminate all inputs, outputs and outcomes, in a culturally appropriate manner.
+6. Synthesis of outcomes.

+- It is important to capture the process, discussions and outcomes in a multi-stakeholder self-assessment report.
+Key elements include: - 1.
+Summary of the multi-stakeholder process and discussions; and - 2.
+The assessment results: progress indicators (color scores) for the nine subcomponents;

+significant achievements and areas requiring further development related to the corresponding 34 assessment criteria; and actions that address identified areas for further work.

+7. Dissemination and validation.

+Countries should publicly disseminate all inputs, outputs and outcomes, in a culturally appropriate manner.
 Countries may wish to allow for multi-stakeholder or independent validation (of accuracy and completeness) of the draft multi-stakeholder self-assessment report before finalization.